If You See Something, Say Something!

 - Females – 9, 357; males – 1304; gender minorities – 99

 - Foreign Nationals – 1,417

 Location of Potential Trafficking cases (where known):

-It is alarming and a bit disappointing that in 2015, an educated and civilized society has to discuss how to fight and put an end to “a modern type of slavery”, aka Human/Sex Trafficking; this is one of the many reasons why we should get involved on every level as much as possible, especially people who see this on a daily basis, i.e. truckers.
+It is alarming and a bit disappointing that today, an educated and civilized society has to discuss how to fight and put an end to “a modern type of slavery”, aka Human/Sex Trafficking.
+This is one of the many reasons why we should get involved on every level as much as possible, especially people who see this on a daily basis, i.e. truckers.

-There are four main categories on which you can judge whether something is wrong:
+There are four main categories that can help you detect if something is wrong:

 - Common work and living conditions